Across the forest documentary – the real vampire hunters of Transylvania

 Later I would realize why it is easier to make a fictional film about the supernatural.
 The truth isn’t often told by Hollywood stars and isn’t accompanied by computer graphics.
 The truth as related by those who feel they have touched something out of this world can be confusing, uncanny, and difficult to grasp.
 It’s an unsettled thing, and it doesn’t usually have a lot to do with good versus evil.

-Stephen Moyer with fangs and a somewhat suspect antebellum accent grabs great ratings.
+Stephen Moyer with fangs grabs great ratings.
 Kate Beckinsale can pull off complex action sequences in highly restrictive pants while dispatching various creatures of the night.
 And, let’s face it, sparkly vampires make the film industry a lot of money.
 It’s fairly profitable to pen a soap opera and place some sharp teeth in it, and make a bundle, and there is nothing wrong with that.
 It’s entertainment.
-But what I found in Transylvania was a stranger thing, and anyone who would like to delve a little deeper into vampire mythology has to grapple with it.
+But what I found in Transylvania was a stranger thing, at least to me, and anyone who would like to delve a little deeper into vampire mythology has to grapple with it.

 The grandmother, the vampire-slayer